zk-phi/slack-to-gcal/Readme.markdown

 - open `Slash Commands` tab and turn on the feature, then click `Create New Command`
   - copy-and-paste the GAS app's public URL to the `Request URL` field

-- open `Interactive Components` tab and turn on the feature, then copy-and-paste to the `Request URL` field again
+- open `Interactivity` tab and turn on the feature, then copy-and-paste to the `Request URL` field again

 - open `Basic Information` tab and copy the `Verification Token` in `App Credentials` section